 BleekerFoundation was founded by one of the Cameroonian born teenage mothers who did manage to fight her way to a full-fledged life.
 Together with local institutes and key persons in the area, she now sets out to support these girls in their path towards a self-sustained life.

-: BleekerFoundation Scholarships 2018 open for registration!
+NEWS: BleekerFoundation Scholarships 2018 open for registration!

 BleekerFoundation’s main objective is to reduce the alarming teenage pregnancy rate in Cameroon.
 We aim to achieve that through education.
 Nevertheless we believe it is important to give the existing teenage mothers a second chance to improve their overall standard of living and become independent and productive.